 Lithium batteries have been a game changer in other industries, and its slowly filtering through to the 4WD industry.
 Some people are even mounting them under the bonnet, with the majority used as a secondary battery in the back of their 4WD.
 These have so much usable capacity and handle huge current draw whilst being unbelievably light that you can run items you’d normally only have at home.

-Microwaves, coffee machines, induction cooktops and even air conditioners are all found in the back of 4WD’s today, and you’d laugh if you saw this a few years back.
+Microwaves, coffee machines, induction cooktops and even a camping air conditioner are all found in the back of 4WD’s today, and you’d laugh if you saw this a few years back.
 You can now buy LED light bars and spotlights that will literally shine more than a kilometre down the road.
 Nuts.

 If you could get a 50% increase in power and torque from the same normal 4WD motor 10 years ago you would have been doing very well.
 Today though, its not uncommon to see a 200% increase, or beyond on your regularly found 4WD motors.
 This includes the 1HDT/FT/E from the older Land Cruisers, 4JJ1 from the Dmax/Colorado/Rodeo, 1VJ and 1VD motors from the newer Land Cruisers and the list goes on.